 - If the legal professional lost more than 50% in total when compared to previous years’ same quarter performance.

 Payroll Tax Deferment:

 Legal professionals can make deferred payments of their payroll taxes over the subsequent two years.
-The first half can be paid by 31st December 2021 and the other remaining half by 31st December 2022.
-Even if an employer avails PPP loans, they are still entitled to Payroll Tax Deferment.
+They can pay the first half by 31st December 2021 and the other remaining half by 31st December 2022.
+Even if an employer avails PPP loans, they are still in authorization to Payroll Tax Deferment.

 Economic Injury Disaster Loan Emergency Advance (EIDL):

 EIDL is a direct loan from the Small Business Association to companies with fewer than 500 employees.
 Legal professionals can apply for EIDL Grant from Small Business Administration (SBA) for an advance on the loan of up to $10,000.
 Lawyers will not have to pay back the Emergency EIDL.